 The next time you think your animal buddy needs to be 'fixed', and it will happen because it happens to all of us from time to time, look at your part in the story.
 Look at how your story character is shaping and influencing the storyline.
 Once you have an understanding of your part in the story, then call your animal communicator.
 Instead of telling her/him you want the problem 'fixed', ask for help in recreating the story between you and your animal pal(s).

-As you begin recreating the the story between you and your animal family, remember you don’t have to do this by yourself.
-I am here to support and guide you as you are recreating – let’s get started!
+As you begin recreating the the story between you and your animal family, remember you don't have to do this by yourself.
+I am here to help, support and guide you as you are recreating - schedule your free discovery call and let’s see how we can work together!

 Here's To New Beginnings,